|

 3. Compromised Therapeutic Response

 With Zoloft and marijuana counteracting each other’s effects on the brain and body, doctors and their patients won’t know if Zoloft is actually helping them feel better.
-Additionally, people who use pot while taking Zoloft may come to the conclusion that Zoloft isn’t working and stop taking Zoloft altogether.
+Additionally, people who use pot while taking Zoloft may come to the conclusion that Zoloft isn’t working and stop taking it altogether.
 This could worsen their depression and anxiety and lead them to rely more on weed to relieve symptoms of their mental illness.

-Why Doctors are More Concerned Today About the Dangers of Combining Zoloft and Weed
+Why Doctors Are More Concerned Today About the Dangers of Combining Zoloft and Weed

-People who mix Zoloft with weed may not be at risk for an overdose but they are at risk for exacerbating symptoms of their depression, anxiety, OCD, or panic disorder.
+People who mix Zoloft with weed may not be at risk for an overdose, but they are at risk for exacerbating symptoms of their depression, anxiety, OCD or panic disorder.
 Additionally, smoking pot and taking antidepressants can disrupt brain chemistry in ways researchers are only beginning to uncover.

 Zoloft has been clinically proven to help people cope with depression and anxiety.
 But when the inability to stop smoking pot interferes with the ability of Zoloft to treat mental illness, it may be time to seek help for a marijuana problem.
-Call FHE today if you or someone you know is struggling with a mental illness and is combining antidepressants with weed.
+Call FHE today if you or someone you know is struggling with a mental illness and combining antidepressants with weed.